two men facing one another

 Body

 Aphasia is a loss of words, not intelligence.
-Aphasia can occur as a result of a stroke, traumatic (car accident or fall) or non-traumatic brain injury (head tumor, infection, Alzheimer disease, cancer and epilepsy).
+Aphasia can occur as a result of a stroke, traumatic or non-traumatic brain injury.
 All these conditions or injuries may interfere with the particular part of the brain that is responsible for speech and language.
-Aphasia can be a short term or long term problem.
+Aphasia can be a short term or long term experience.
+A person with aphasia may know what they want to say, but struggle with finding the words to express themselves verbally.

-At the Shirley Ryan AbilityLab
+At Shirley Ryan AbilityLab

 Body